Wednesday 3 June 2020

 Human Rights at Sea welcomes the flag State’s continuing oversight of the case, and its stated commitment to the respect for the human rights of all seafarers onboard the MV Gulf Sky.
 The continuous and transparent engagement with our charity over this case is a good example of transparent flag state and civil-society dialogue on the issues of human rights at sea.

 Human Rights at Sea will continue to engage with all stakeholders in this matter, continue tracking and publicly highlighting issues raised, as well as the outcome reached for the public record.

-This Case Study reports on the situation on board on the MV Gulf Sky (IMO 150377) flying the flag of Dominican Republic currently anchored off Port Khor Fakkan Anch, UAE.
+This Case Study reports on the situation on board on the MV Gulf Sky (IMO 150377) flying the flag of the US-based Dominica Flag State Administration currently anchored off Port Khor Fakkan Anch, UAE.
 The Master, who on behalf of the crew, appealed to Human Rights at Sea has raised serious concerns about the welfare of the seafarers and the financial hardships that they are subject to given the three months delay in their wages, as well as their living conditions onboard including periodic re-supply of essential victuals.